 c) the participating locations of the promotions or raffle.

 5.1.4.
 The prizes awarded during the promotional campaigns must be benefits, incentives or in-kind vouchers.

 5.2.
 Discounts and Special Offers

 5.2.1.
 Advertisers of discounts and special offers must obtain an advertising permit from the Department of Economic Development of the Emirate in which it is licensed to do business.

 5.2.2.
-The advertisement must indicate the percentage of the discount, and in the event of a range of percentages, the low and high range of the discount.
+The advertisement must indicate the percentage of the discount (may range from 25% to 75%), and in the event of a range of percentages, the low and high range of the discount.

 5.2.3.
 Sales may not last for longer than thirty (30) days, with an allowance of an extension of one (1) week, and there must be at least a two (2) week gap in between each sale.